Just because you have Multiple Sclerosis doesn’t mean you can’t get life insurance.

 When this applicant first was diagnosed with MS, she did not do a good job managing the disease.
 She missed treatments and didn’t see her doctor as often as was recommended.
 Two years ago, she started following her doctor’s orders and followed the proper treatment for her condition.
 She applied, and then she was denied.

 This was because insurers saw her poor treatment history on her medical records.
 We suggested she ask her doctor if he had fully updated her medical records.
 He hadn’t.
-When he entered in the updated information, the applicant reapplied.
+When he entered the updated information, the applicant reapplied.
 After she did this, she got a rated policy.

 While your MS will make it more difficult to get life insurance, it is still definitely possible.
 You just need to be smart about your application.
 One way to increase your chances of getting insured is to partner with an insurance agent who is an expert on life insurance with MS.